-With straightforward care requirements, glossy leaves, and gorgeous blooms, hoyas, or wax plants, are easily one of the most beloved houseplants out there.
-These semi-succulent plants thrive on a hands-off approach.
-They seldom need more than a well-draining potting mix and the occasional thorough watering, which makes them ideal for plant enthusiasts who want something beautiful, yet low maintenance.
-Ahead, we’ve rounded up a list of the easiest hoyas to add to your collection, running through the specific care requirements for each so that yours will flourish for years to come!
+With straightforward care, glossy leaves, and gorgeous blooms, hoyas, or wax plants, are one of the most beloved houseplants out there.
+These semi-succulent plants can thrive even through occasional periods of neglect.
+They seldom need more than well-draining potting mix and thorough watering, which makes them ideal for plant enthusiasts who want something beautiful, yet low maintenance.
+Ahead, we’ve rounded up the easiest hoya plants to add to your collection, breaking down care requirements for each.

 Native to the Philippines, the hoya pubicalyx is relatively unfussy.
 Its speckled flat green leaves look great trailing from a hanging basket.
 As long as you fertilize throughout the growing season and keep your plant in indirect sunlight, you should see relatively quick growth.
 When it’s time to bloom, the pubicalyx will push out dusty pink, star-shaped flowers with a sweet fragrance.
 You should water your plant when the soil dries out and the leaves feel slightly limp — remember to dump out excess water to prevent root rot.

 Somewhat resembling the ZZ plant, the climbing hoya australis flaunts beautiful cream flowers and glossy oval leaves.
 It’s a relatively easy and quick-growing hoya, tolerating low light and humidity levels.
 The australis also doesn’t have strict watering requirements — you can get away with watering it infrequently.
 Just remember that it prefers well-draining soil mix with mostly cactus soil and perlite, since it doesn’t tolerate being waterlogged.
 To promote growth, feed it once or twice a month during the spring and summer.